LMTRADE/carded-ios/STYLEGUIDE.md

-# Stripe iOS Objective-C Style Guide
+# Carded iOS Objective-C Style Guide

 ## Ground Rules

 ### Spacing

 - Indent using 4 spaces.
 No tabs.

 - Avoid starting methods with an empty line

 - There should not be a need to use multiple consecutive empty lines

 - Asterisks should be attached to the variable name `NSString *text` unless it's `NSString * const Text`